meksv/Evidence-for-the-Manchester-BBSRC-DTP/README.md

-This branch is tailored to the 'Bioinformatics' section of personal statement.
+This branch is tailored to the 'Bioinformatics' section of the personal statement.

 The 'Bioinformatics with BioPython' and 'Bioinformatics with Biotite' code examples are a part of my re-training in coding.
 Code was written by myself with guidance from a Udemy course and made unique by changing variables, code layout, graph formats and using different biological sequences for analysis.